Tagus Basin: Tajuña and Henares

 Below these alder groves, in the Henares and Sorbe rivers, there are mesotrophic alder groves of Salici rubentis-Alnetum glutosinae, accompanied by Salix alba and Salix rubens and often Tamarix gallica, Salix purpurea and other calcareous species such as Cephalanthera rubra, Cornus sanguinea or Humulus lupulus, being replaced, when the original composition is altered, by willow and poplar groves with Salix salviifolia, Salix elaeagnos and Salix purpurea.

-At lower altitudes, ash and poplar groves dominate, the former, with red osiers and dogwoods (Cornus sanguineae-Fraxinetum angustifoliae), are frequent in the lower reaches of the rivers Frío, Hoz, Dulce, Salado, Tajuña and the upper reaches of the Badiel, These ash woods prefer steep topographies that limit the rate of evapotranspiration and when well preserved it is a pluristrative forest with other tree species such as Salix purpurea, Cornus sanguinea, Ligustrum vulgare, Prunus mahaleb, Sambucus nigra, various brambles and hawthorns and other species typical of the surrounding communities such as Quercus faginea, Juniperus thurifera, Bupleurum rigidum, etc.
+At lower altitudes ash and poplar groves dominate, the former, with red osiers and dogwoods (Cornus sanguineae-Fraxinetum angustifoliae), are frequent in the lower reaches of the rivers Frío, Hoz, Dulce, Salado, Tajuña and the upper reaches of the Badiel, These ash woods prefer steep topographies that limit the rate of evapotranspiration and when well preserved it is a pluristrative forest with other tree species such as Salix purpurea, Cornus sanguinea, Ligustrum vulgare, Prunus mahaleb, Sambucus nigra, various brambles and hawthorns and other species typical of the surrounding communities such as Quercus faginea, Juniperus thurifera, Bupleurum rigidum, etc.

-It is worth mentioning the presence of tamarisk (Tamaricetum gallicae) which replaces the poplar and willow groves when thermoxericity is very pronounced or when there is a salinized water table.
+The presence of tamarisk (Tamaricetum gallicae) which replaces the poplar and willow groves when thermoxericity is very pronounced or when there is a salinized water table.
 The second situation is described in some sections of the Salado, Hoz and Cercadillo rivers and the first is the most representative of the lower reaches of the Henares and Tajuña rivers.
 The best representation is the tayaral of Soto de Aldovea and the one that marks the lower Henares at its confluence with the Jarama, there are also remains of tayaral in the Tajuña.
 Tamarix gallica dominates, although there is also Tamarix africana, and sporadically there are feet of Salix alba, Ulmus minor and even Populus alba.
 If it is a typically xerophytic tayaral, it is accompanied by Artemisia campestris, Carlina corymbosa, Asteriscus aquaticus, Glycirhiza glabra, Retama sphaerocarpa or Asparagus acutifolius.

 The remains of elm groves are also interesting, with a still important development in the Badiel, near the confluence with the Henares, in the middle reaches of the Camarmilla and Pantuerta streams.
 In a large part of its distribution area, the elm is replaced by a dense reedbed, as occurs in the Anchuelo stream or in the Camarmilla stream, or in the lower Tajuña.